* Fed cuts 2014 growth forecast, still confident about

 By Angela Moon

-NEW YORK, June 18 U.S. stocks edged higher on
+NEW YORK, June 18 U.S. stocks rose, with the S&P

-suggested that rates in the long run would be lower than the
+starting next year but suggested rates in the long-run would be

-Fed also cut its monthly bond purchases to $35 billion a month,
+The Fed also cut its monthly bond purchases to $35 billion a

-a reduction of $10 billion, as widely expected, in connection
+month, a reduction of $10 billion, as widely expected, in

-with its plans to wind down one of its main stimulus programs by
+connection with its plans to wind down one of its main stimulus

 "The decision confirms that a steady-as-she-goes Federal